 The first thing you should do is report your injury to your employer.
 It’s best done in writing, but verbally could work as well.
 Your employer then has a responsibility to report it to the workers’ comp board in your state, but you may want to follow up to ensure that gets done.
 The employer files the claim, but there are some reports that the injured worker may need to collect and get filed as well.

 Getting injured at work can be incredibly frustrating, and you deserve compensation to get through it.
-To learn more or to get started with a claim, contact an attorney, today.
+To learn more or to get started with a claim, contact a hiring a workers compensation lawyer, like from the Law Offices of Franks, Koenig & Neuwelt, maybe in your best interest—call today to learn more about how they can help you.